logo

 One of the joys of owning your home is finally having your own space to do as you please.
 Not thoughtlessly, of course, because you still have to be a considerate neighbor.

 Otherwise, it will be the beginning of a tense relationship between you and the people next door.
-You don't need me to know that this is not an ideal situation.
+You don't need me to tell you that this is not an ideal situation.

 This homeowner was at their wit's end with the neighbor's son.
-It may sound odd to have beef with a 7-year-old but that's exactly what happened to OP.
+It may sound odd to have a dispute with a 7-year-old, but that's exactly what happened to OP.

 The kid enjoys kicking and throwing his toys over to OP's yard.
-The final event that solidified OP's feelings towards the neighbor kid involved their 6-month-old puppy and a ball.
+The final event that solidified OP's feelings toward the neighbor's kid involved their 6-month-old puppy and a ball.

 OP's adorable little puppy was lazily sunbathing in their yard when a ball suddenly came flying in and hit her.
 Now, the poor dog is too nervous to go into her own yard because of what happened.